szTheory/meta_presenter/README.md

       end
     end

-TODO: add more documentation around layout presenters

 ## Aliasing the presenter methods

-If you want to customize the `presenter` and `layout_presenter` methods you can specify a shorthand by adding an alias_method to your controller or mailer:
+If you want to customize the `presenter` method you can specify a shorthand by adding an alias_method to your controller or mailer:

     class ApplicationController < ActionController::Base
       including MetaPresenter

       # So convenient!
       alias_method :presenter, :pr
-      alias_method :layout_presenter, :lpr
     end

 ## Contributing